achenchi7/data-pipeline/README.md

 # Data Pipeline Documentation
 This project sets up a real-time data pipeline using Apache Kafka, Apache Spark, Cassandra, and Apache NiFi to process and store streaming data.
-The pipeline ingests data, processes it using Spark, and then stores the processed data in a Cassandra database for future analysis.
+The pipeline ingests data, processes it using Spark and apache, and then stores the processed data in a Cassandra database for future analysis.

 ### Tech stack
 - **Kafka:** A distributed event streaming platform that ingests and publishes streaming data.